-From Dickinson-Partner Programs (Semester/Academic Year) Administered by the Center for Global Study and Engagement (CGSE)
+From Dickinson-Sponsored and Dickinson-Partner Programs (Semester/Academic Year) Administered by the Center for Global Study and Engagement (CGSE)

 In all cases, Dickinson retains the right to deduct non-recoverable costs from any applicable refund.
-Any refunds to students attending partner programs will be also based on the partner institution's refund policy.
+Any refunds to students for partner programs will be also based on the program's refund policy.
 It is the student's responsibility to understand the refund policy of the partner program/institution, but can contact CGSE with any applicable questions.